Black History Month Project

-Posted in bilingual, first grade, picture book lesson, technology, and TTESS 1819
+Posted in bilingual, picture book lesson, technology, and TTESS 1819

 Last week, I created my first Seesaw activity! (link below) After reading The Wonky Donkey and singing the song, the first graders had to think of a NEW flaw for the donkey.
 They used Seesaw in pairs to draw their wonkier donkey and they used the microphone to tell about its new flaw.
 They had a blast!

-Posted in picture book lesson, reading skills, third grade, and TTESS 1819
+Posted in picture book lesson, reading skills, and TTESS 1819

 Third grade had fun drawing conclusions, using prefixes, choosing the correct definition from a dictionary excerpt, and using context clues during the story, Hensel and Gretel: Ninja Chicks today in the Jackson Library.
 Before the story, we discussed important vocabulary words like dojo, wok, and menace, and we watched a video of kids practicing Ninjutsu.
 After the story, they played a Kahoot game in pairs and then we danced to Kung Fu Fighting.
 Fun!